ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ### **Action result**

 All actions should have result (result situation).
-Result situation is structure that contains all sc-constructions that indicate result of performed(or finished, not interpreted) action.
+Result situation is structure that contains all sc-constructions that indicate result of performed (finished) action.

 #### **GetResult**